 Last week I finished reading an excellent book, ‘The Art of Non-Conformity’ by Chris Guillebeau.

 I have wanted to read this book for quite a while.
 Once I discovered Kindle for PC, I downloaded it.
-Look through my bookstore (you will find it in the wish list category) and pick up a copy of your own.

 This book really got me thinking.